SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 1. Add the [`current issue` and `full issue notes`](https://github.com/SwiftWeekly/swiftweekly.github.io/issues?utf8=✓&q=is%3Aissue+label%3A%22current+issue%22+label%3A%22full+issue+notes%22+) labels.
 1. We use this throughout the week to collect notes and make it easy for external contributors to contribute content.
 We also use this issue to collaborate with the other [Swift Weekly writers](https://swiftweekly.github.io/authors/) and troubleshoot any problems that come up.
 1. Write the issue in `_drafts/` throughout the week.
 We recommend writing a little each day to make it easier.
-1. For style and content, set the guide below.
+1. For style and content, see the guide below.
 Also, follow the example set by previous issues.
 1. **For code snippets, use jekyll highlight blocks:**
 ```jekyll
 {% highlight swift %}